ThomasWeiser/todomvc-elmfire/README.md

 ## Architectural Overview

-The app complies with [The Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/), extended with the server communication to store the content to a Firebase.
+The app complies with [The Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/), including [Effects](http://package.elm-lang.org/packages/evancz/elm-effects/latest) to store the content to a Firebase.

 A sketch of the data flow:

 - Inputs are coming from
     - Firebase query results
     - user interaction
-- The model comprises two parts
+- The `model` comprises two parts
     - shared persistent state (list of items)
     - local state (filter settings, intermediate edit state)
-- An update function takes an input event and the current model, returning a new model and possibly a task to change the Firebase
+- An `update` function takes an input event and the current model, returning a new model and possibly an effect, i.e. a task to change the Firebase data.
-- A view function renders the current model as HTML
+- A `view` function renders the current model as HTML

 Please note that content changes made by the user always flow through the Firebase layer.
 From there they a passed down to the new model.